<img alt="webleads-tracker" width="1" height="1" src="//stats.webleads-tracker.com/101261109ns.gif">

 Afternoon Routine:

 • Reach out to prospects already on your radar.
-These could be from your digital inventory of people you’ve done business with.
+These could be from your digital inventory of people you’ve worked with.

 • Review and respond to messages.
 Get into the routine of replying to your messages so everything gets noticed.

 • Reflect and plan.
 Reflect on your LinkedIn activities for the day.
-Assess what worked well and what to improve.
+Assess what worked well and what needs to be improved.

 6. Join LinkedIn Groups your clients are in